Learn something new every day More Info... by email

 There are several different species of remora, most living in tropical or sub-tropical waters.
 They have been found in more temperate waters, presumably arriving there via the migration of the remora's host animal.
 There are at least eight known species of the remarkable remora, ranging from the tiny Remoropsis pallidus to the 3 foot (91.44 cm) sharksucker.

 Remoras attach to a host via a sucker-like organ on the dorsal fin.
-This oval disc features slats that allow suction to occur, allowing the remora to latch on by swimming backwards to lock the slats down.
+This oval disc features slats that allow suction to occur, allowing the remora to latch on by swimming backward to lock the slats down.
 A remora can detach at any time simply by swimming forward.
 Although remoras swim quite well, the fish greatly benefits from this easy form of travel as it requires little energy expenditure.
 In the difficult world of the deep, sometimes the way to survive is by expending the least energy to get the most food.

 There is some scientific debate about what remoras eat while riding their larger hosts.
 While some believe they scavenge for scraps from the host creature's meals, others believe they devour parasites and surface crustaceans that live on the host's skin.
 Some scientists also believe that remoras increase their symbiotic relationship with a host by living on the host's feces.